Gail Borden: Condensed milk

 To ensure against disease, Borden established strict sanitary requirements (the "Dairyman's Ten Commandments") for farmers who wanted to sell him raw milk; they were required to wash the cows' udders before milking, keep barns swept clean, and scald and dry their strainers morning and night.
 By 1858, Borden's condensed milk, sold as Eagle Brand, had gained a reputation for purity, durability, and economy.

 Borden persuaded his former partners and a third investor, Reuel Williams, to build a new factory.
 It opened in 1857 in Burrville, Connecticut (also within modern-day Torrington).
 This second factory was hurt by the Panic of 1857 and had trouble turning a profit.
 The following year, Borden's fortunes began to change after he met Jeremiah Milbank, a financier from New York, on a train.
 Milbank was impressed by Borden's enthusiasm for and confidence in condensed milk, and the two became equal partners.
 Together, they founded the New York Condensed Milk Company.
 As a railroad magnate and banker, Milbank understood large-scale finance, which was critical to development of the business and Borden's success.
 Milbank invested around $100,000 into Borden's business.
-When Milbank died in 1884, the market value of his holdings was estimated at around $8,000,000.
+When Milbank died in 1884, the market value of his holdings was estimated at $8,000,000.

 With the founding of the New York Condensed Milk Company, sales of Borden's condensed milk began to improve.
 The outbreak of the Civil War in 1861 soon after created a large demand for condensed milk from the Union Army.
 Officers purchased several hundred pounds of milk for their soldiers.
 In 1861, Borden closed the factory in Burrville, opening the first of what would be many condensed milk factories in upstate New York and Illinois, which were centers of dairy farming.